UserOfficeProject/user-office-helm/README.md

-# user office helm chart
+# User Office helm chart

+This helm chart will install the entire user office platform including the PostgreSQL database.

 ## Prerequisites